SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/URD.md

 ## 4. Assumptions and Constraints

 - **Content Licensing**: The availability of content on Galaxy TV+ may be subject to licensing agreements with content providers.
-- **Internet Connectivity**: Viwer must have a stable internet connection to stream content on Galaxy TV+.
+- **Internet Connectivity**: viewer must have a stable internet connection to stream content on Galaxy TV+.
 - **Device Compatibility**: Some features may only be available on certain Galaxy devices or software versions.

 ## 5. Glossary